car radiator

 What to do if the radiator fails?

 When an engine is operating in hot conditions, it might overheat.
 However, if the radiator is low on coolant or has a leak in one of its hoses, the chance of overheating increases significantly.
-A damaged thermostat, a mechanical issue with the fan, or a faulty pressure cap that cannot pressurize the system, resulting in an overflow of coolant are all possible radiator faults.
+A damaged thermostat, a mechanical issue with the fan, or a faulty Pressure Gauge that cannot pressurize the system, resulting in an overflow of coolant are all possible radiator faults.
 The engine can overheat in any of these situations, causing serious damage.

 Car owners should be aware of the indicators of radiator failure to avoid costly repairs.
 Among the signs and symptoms are: